Creating and running an Archive job

 • Include Extended Workspace Data—select this checkbox to include all admin scripts, non-core applications, and standalone resource files as exports in the archive directory.

-• Application Error Export Behavior—When Include Extended Workspace Data is selected, this drop-down option appears.
+• Application Error Export Behavior—if Include Extended Workspace Data is selected, this field appears.

 • Skip Application—this is the default selection.
 This option keeps running the job even if it encounters multiple errored applications.
 After the job has completed, a CSV file is provided so you can review the applications that errored and were skipped.